 You always know when someone goes the extra mile and has you top of mind.
 It’s not so much what they say, but how you felt after the experience.
 If you feel unheard, frustrated, or disappointed by your divorce lawyer- time to move on.

-How to find the Best divorce Lawyer is written by the Founder and Principal of Cominos Family Lawyers, Pamela Cominos.
-If you wish to find out more, email firstname.lastname@example.org or call on 02 8999 1800.
+How to find the Best divorce Lawyer is written by the Founder and Managing Principal of Cominos Family Lawyers, Pamela Cominos.
+If you wish to find out more, contact us.
+You can also email firstname.lastname@example.org or call on 02 8999 1800.